Rotation & Curriculum Directors

 Division of Hospital Medicine, OHSU

 Dr. Zachary Jacobs graduated from the OHSU School of Medicine and did his internal medicine residency at the University of Pittsburgh Medical Center in the Global Health and Underserved Populations Track.
 He completed an Academic Hospital Medicine Fellowship at the University of California, San Francisco, expanding his skills as an educator and researcher.
-He is an Associate Director at OHSU for the Global Health program as well as the Program Director for the Transitional Year Residency Program at OHSU Hillsboro Medical Center.
+He is the Associate Director of Global Health at OHSU as well as the Program Director for the Transitional Year Residency at OHSU Hillsboro Medical Center.

-Dr. Jacobs is a clinical and teaching hospitalist in the Division of Hospital Medicine.
+Dr. Jacobs is a hospitalist in the Division of Hospital Medicine.
 His academic interests include global health, medical education, and narrative medicine.
-He has experience working with underserved populations both locally and abroad, including in the Navajo Nation and Malawi, Africa.
-He publishes on a variety of topics, including social determinants of health, curriculum development, and medical humanities (poetry, graphic arts), and has received awards for his commitment to the underserved as well as his teaching.
-As the Assistant Program Director for Global Health, he helps to develop and deliver curricula, mentor residents, and maintain relationships with various clinical sites.
+He has experience working with underserved populations both locally and abroad, including in the Navajo Nation and Malawi.
+He publishes on a variety of topics, including social determinants of health, medical education, and medical humanities (poetry, graphic arts), and has received awards for his commitment to the underserved as well as his teaching.
+As the Associate Director for Global Health, he helps to develop and deliver curricula, mentor residents, and maintain relationships with various clinical sites.

 • Residency